-This bill proposes significant changes to Minnesota's liquor licensing laws, including the introduction of local licenses and a new food truck license for selling intoxicating liquor at private events.
-It allows specific venues in St. Paul, such as the Science Museum of Minnesota and the Union Depot, to obtain on-sale intoxicating liquor licenses.
-Furthermore, the bill modifies existing requirements for liquor licenses issued to the Board of Regents of the University of Minnesota and permits individuals as young as 17 to serve alcoholic beverages in establishments with on-sale licenses.
+This bill proposes significant changes to liquor licensing laws in Minnesota, including the introduction of local licenses and a new food truck license.
+It allows specific venues in St. Paul, such as the Science Museum of Minnesota and the Union Depot, to obtain on-sale intoxicating liquor licenses despite existing zoning restrictions.
+Additionally, the bill modifies the requirements for liquor licenses issued to the Board of Regents of the University of Minnesota, providing more flexibility in the sale of alcohol.
+It also permits individuals as young as 17 to serve alcoholic beverages in establishments with on-sale licenses and expands allowances for personal wine shipments.

 1st Engrossment: 340A.404, 340A.412, 340A.417